aim-rsf/Synthetic-Data/README.md

 ## 🤝 Contributors

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification, using the [emoji key](https://allcontributors.org/docs/en/emoji-key).
-Thanks go to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Contributions of any kind welcome!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->